enblacar/SCpubr/cran-comments.md

-# Submission version 1.1.0
+# Submission version 1.1.1
-This adds a ton of new functionalities to the package as well as providing bug fixes.
+Hotfixes to unit tests to comply with CRAN internal testings.
+It was asked to be corrected before 25-01-2023.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.